By New Zealand specialist Grace

 The whole apartment is flooded with light.
-There’s even a freestanding bathtub (handily looking out towards the mountains).
+There’s even a freestanding bathtub (handily looking out toward the mountains).
 And, if you’re here over the colder months, you can make good use of the log fire, thick woollen rugs and discrete outdoor hot tub.

 Queenstown is one of the best places in New Zealand to linger in: there’s so much to do, from jet boating on the braided Dart River to a cruise on Milford Sound and visiting filming locations for Peter Jackson’s The Lord of the Rings.

 I like to get down to Glenorchy, a petite settlement right at the northernmost point of Lake Wakatipu, and the start of some excellent walking tracks.
 For example, from Glenorchy you can walk a portion (or the entirety) of the Routeburn Track — one of New Zealand’s officially designated ‘Great Walks’.
 You’ll take in waterfalls, silver beech forest, alpine meadows and mountain saddles.

 Kohanga Luxury Lakeside Villa (sleeps eight) is a little out of town, and feels more tucked-away, although central Queenstown is easily accessible via a lakeside footpath or a few minutes’ drive.
 I like its private lakefront access, large open-plan kitchen and pizza oven.